 This condition brings on intense periods of vertigo that can last hours.
 You may feel fullness or pressure in one ear.
-Other symptoms include ringing in your ears, hearing loss, nausea, and anxiety.
+Other symptoms include ringing in your ears, hearing loss, and nausea.
 You may feel exhausted after the attack passes.

 People with Meniere's disease have too much fluid in their inner ear.
 Doctors don't know what causes it, and there's no cure for it.
 It's usually treated with diet changes (a low-salt diet) and medicine to control the dizziness.